 Pad Siew (or Pad See Ew)

-This one is Chef’s favourite.
+Pad Siew is one is Chef’s favourites.
 Fat, slippery rice noodles fried with soy sauce (the siew) and vegetables, with or without meat.

 The Pad Thai above, bought at a street-side restaurant in Bangkok was incredibly good.
 I’ve also had some that I just couldn’t eat, greasy with pig fat and some sort of toxic orange sauce.

-4. Know Your Thai Curries.
+Know Your Thai Curries.